 To do this, it’s a good idea to take your last three months’ worth of income and create an average.
 When in doubt, round down so that surprises will be more likely to be on the plus side.
 The same is true for expenses – include at least three months of expenses to get a true picture.

 First, figure out your net income for each month.
 This means your income minus taxes, insurance, 401K deductions, and so forth.
-If you are self-employed, subtract estimated taxes, insurance costs, retirement account savings, etc. At this point, you just need numbers.
+Filing taxes when you’re self-employed is a bit different.
+Once you figure that out, subtract taxes, insurance costs, retirement account savings, etc. At this point, you just need numbers.